About the collective

 A community, not a formal club

 The collective is not a company or a traditional club.
-There are no membership fees or formal a structure.
+There are no membership fees or formal structure.
 Instead, it is a peer-to-peer space where people can propose games, run sessions, and start projects together.

 We are interested in a wide range of tabletop RPGs, from popular titles to indie and alternative games.
-Over time, we want to keep processes simple, clear, and open to new ideas suggested by the community.
+Over time, we aim to keep processes simple, clear, and open to new ideas suggested by the community.

 How we organise games